 Dolle Mina and Atria

-Atria has a digital collection of individual histories of women from the so-called second feminist wave.
+Atria has the archive of Dolle Mina in her collection.
+Also a digital collection of individual histories of women from the so-called second feminist wave.
 The histories were recorded according to the oral history method.
 Atria also captured the biographies of several of Dolle Mina’s leading figures.